Goal-Driven Query Answering over First- and Second-Order Dependencies with Equality: Query Answering over Generalised Second-Order Dependencies

-The magic sets transformation can introduce rules that are not safe (i.e., where a variable occurs an equality atom, but not a relational atom in a rule body), which are not allowed in generalised first-order dependencies.
-Moreover, singularisation can introduce many equalities in a rule body, which increases the number of joins required to match a rule.
-The final step, which we discuss in Section~\ref{sec:answering:desg}, reverses singularisation (line~\ref{alg:answer-query:desg}): it eliminates all equalities from rule bodies, so the resulting rules are safe and easier to evaluate.
-The resulting program $P_7$ preserves all query answers, and the query answers can be computed efficiently using the chase variant we outlined in Section~\ref{sec:preliminaries}.
+The magic sets transformation can introduce rules that are not safe (i.e., where a rule variable does not occur in a relational body atom), which also cannot be handled by the chase variant outlined in Section~\ref{sec:so-dependencies:chase}.
+Moreover, singularisation can introduce many equalities in a rule body, which increases the number of joins needed to evaluate a rule.
+The final step, which we discuss in Section~\ref{sec:answering:desg}, reverses singularisation (line~\ref{alg:answer-query:desg}): it eliminates all equalities from rule bodies, thus making the produced rules safe and easier to evaluate.
+The resulting program $P_7$ preserves all query answers.
+Note, however, that program $P_7$ can contain function symbols that must be handled as outlined in Examples~\ref{ex:run} and~\ref{ex:run-chase}.
+Hence, standard chase variants for TGDs and EGDs are not sufficient, but query answers can be computed efficiently as described in Section~\ref{sec:so-dependencies:chase}.

-The computation of the chase in line~\ref{alg:answer-query:chase} terminates whenever the fixpoint of ${P_3 \cup \SG{P_3} \cup B}$ is finite. \citet{DBLP:conf/pods/Marnette09} has shown that, if $\Sigma$ is a set of TGDs and EGDs is super-weakly acyclic (which is slightly stronger than weak acyclicity by \citet{DBLP:journals/tcs/FaginKMP05}), then ${P_3 \cup \SG{P_3} \cup B}$ is finite for each possible singularisation. \citet{DBLP:journals/jair/GrauHKKMMW13} have studied chase termination for singularised dependencies and have shown that, for certain dependency classes, the fixpoint of ${P_3 \cup \SG{P_3} \cup B}$ may or may not be finite, depending on how exactly singularisation is applied.
-They also discussed ways to apply singularisation that increase the likelihood of ${P_3 \cup \SG{P_3} \cup B}$ being finite.
-These results by \citet{DBLP:journals/jair/GrauHKKMMW13} apply equally in our setting so we do not discuss them any further.
-Finally, it is straightforward to see that, for all classes of dependencies from the literature on schema mappings \cite{DBLP:journals/corr/abs-1106-3745, DBLP:journals/tods/FaginKPT05, DBLP:journals/tods/NashBM07, DBLP:journals/jcss/Arenas0RR13, DBLP:journals/jodsn/CateHK16}, the fixpoint of ${P_3 \cup \SG{P_3} \cup B}$ is finite regardless of which singularisation $P_3$ is chosen.
+The chase computation in line~\ref{alg:answer-query:chase} terminates whenever the fixpoint of ${P_3 \cup \SG{P_3} \cup B}$ is finite, which can be ensured in several ways.
+First, \citet{DBLP:conf/pods/Marnette09} showed that, if $\Sigma$ is a set of super-weakly acyclic TGDs and EGDs (which is more general than weak acyclicity by \citet{DBLP:journals/tcs/FaginKMP05}), then the fixpoint of ${P_3 \cup \SG{P_3} \cup B}$ is finite for each possible singularisation.
+Second, for all dependency classes from the schema mapping literature \cite{DBLP:journals/corr/abs-1106-3745, DBLP:journals/tods/FaginKPT05, DBLP:journals/tods/NashBM07, DBLP:journals/jcss/Arenas0RR13, DBLP:journals/jodsn/CateHK16}, the fixpoint of ${P_3 \cup \SG{P_3} \cup B}$ is finite regardless of which singularisation is chosen in line~\ref{alg:answer-query:sg}.
+Third, \citet{DBLP:journals/jair/GrauHKKMMW13} studied chase termination for singularised dependencies.
+They showed that the finiteness of the fixpoint of ${P_3 \cup \SG{P_3} \cup B}$ sometimes depends on the choice of singularisation, and they discussed ways to increase the likelihood of termination.
+Our approach is applicable to (at least) all of these cases.